-Speaking of those team members, designers and copywriters should challenge invite input from others to make sure they are communicating key points clearly.
+Speaking of those team members, designers and copywriters should invite input from others to make sure they are communicating key points clearly.

-You should also make a habit of studying other marketing campaigns – both within and outside the mortgage industry.
+You should also make a habit of studying other marketing campaigns – both within and outside the mortgage or real estate industry.
 Every good marketer can tell you how other brands have provided them inspiration and kept their thinking fresh.
 Keep it simple – even paying more attention to what captivates you in your daily life – from TV ads to social media posts.
 Leverage those good ideas to improve your own marketing.

 Bottom line: content marketing is an essential part of any marketing strategy, and copywriting can either make or break the success of your campaign.
 Ensure your copy is on target by following a few simple rules and unlocking your creative side.